 - They should always have something to do.

 - They should always be challenged.
 If they are bored then they will soon play up.

 - Help the children who don’t understand.
-Use the teacher and the stronger pupils as resources.
+Use the stronger pupils as resources.
 Children love helping other children even at 5!

 - Have a reserve of extra activities for those who finish very quickly.

 - For large classes try to limit activities that are solely teacher-centred where everyone has to listen to you.
 By the same token 5-year-olds may find pair work difficult and need lots of guidance.
 You can’t be everywhere at once.
 So the key is to vary the type of activity and grouping you use.

 - Lots of children can mean lots of noise.
 The louder you shout, the louder they will become.
 If you want their attention then stand at the front of the class and put your hands on your head.
 It will take a few minute for the whole class to copy you but there will always be a few who are watching you and will be in intrigued by what you’re doing.
 Slowly the class will become silent.

 A comprehensive article with lots of ideas on how to manage young learners:

 The Language Assistant manual was written as a guide and handbook for novice English language teachers taking their first steps into the classroom: